 Reinstatement Procedure

-(2) Three or more years may reinstate the license by making application to the Board, paying the reinstatement fee, submitting evidence satisfactory to the Board of not less than 1,000 hours of out-of-state employment within the last year and official verification of a current license.
+(4) three or more years and who has active status outside of this State may reinstate the license by submitting evidence satisfactory to the board of not less than one thousand hours of out-of-state employment within the last year, official verification of a current license, and paying the reactivation fee.

 A provisional license may be issued to a licensee whose physical therapist or physical therapist assistant license has been inactive or lapsed for three years or more and who has applied to reinstate the license.
 The provisional license is valid for one year from the date of issue, may not be renewed, and authorizes the individual to work in order to obtain the 1,000 clinical practice hours to reinstate the license.
 The physical therapist provisional licensee must work under the on-site supervision of a South Carolina licensed physical therapist.
 A physical therapist assistant provisional licensee must work under the on-site supervision of a South Carolina licensed physical therapist or physical therapist assistant.
 A provisional licensee shall submit to the Board a completed supervisory agreement form for each place of employment.